Translate

 new panels on far right

-The 4 440W panels are wired in series/parallel to yield 60V at about 26Amps which works best with the 2kW inverter I used for these 4 panels.
+I now have a total of 46 solar panels on my property!
+The 4 new 440W panels are wired in series/parallel to yield 60V at about 26Amps which works best with the 2kW inverter I used for these 4 panels.
 I used about 20ft of 6 gauge wire from the array to the inverter in the basement.
 The bifacial panels are 22.53% efficient which is really good and the back side can contribute up to 15% from reflected snow.

 Wiring diagram for my ground mounted array